 I see the sign for the GLPYC Outfitters in front of the Casino.
 What is the GLPYC Outfitters?

 The GLPYC Outfitters is the Yacht Club store, selling a variety of t-shirts, sweatshirts, tennis wear, and other items with the GLPYC logo.
 All proceeds from the store benefit the Yacht Club programs and activities, and provide an additional source of support.
+We will soon be offering on-line ordering of higher end sailing and tennis merchandise.

 What is the Groton Long Point News?
 Who funds it?

-The GLP News is a weekly newspaper independently published by Luise Bethencourt and delivered to each house on Groton Long Point every Friday during the summer season.
+The GLP News is a weekly newspaper independently published and delivered to each house on Groton Long Point every Friday during the summer season.
 The paper is free to households, but is subsidized by the Groton Long Point Yacht Club and by the Groton Long Point Association.
 The paper also sells advertising space.
 The paper delivery crew appreciates a tip left at the door.

 I would like to take classes that are not on your schedule.
 How can I suggest something new?